WebOrigami/docs/src/content/pattern/combine.md

 {{ combine/build.js }}
 ```

-We can run this new build process and verify that it generates the complete set of pages for the full, combined graph.
+<span class="tutorialStep"></span> Run the updated `build` tool and verify it generates the complete set of pages for the full, combined graph.

 ```console
 $ node build